 In Chile and Sydney we have collaborated with our delivery partners to deliver orders via EV.
 Two EVs, each carrying 70-100 orders per day, have been deployed to deliver orders in Providencia district, Santiago.
 In ANZ, EVs powered by renewable energy now deliver orders to 13 postcodes in Sydney.
-A charging station was installed at ANZ fulfilment centre to recharge EVs whilst waiting on orders for collection be rolled out in 2021.
+A charging station was installed at ANZ fulfilment centre to recharge EVs whilst waiting on orders for collection or between runs.
+To date we have delivered more than 7,100 orders in Sydney and Chile and more EVs are expected to be rolled out in 2021.